pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

     10.254.1.11 x3000c0s9b0 ncn-w002
     ```

-2. Use Redfish to reset the BMC to factory default, the BMC is running 12.84.01 or later version, run:
+2. Use Redfish to reset the BMC to factory default, if the BMC is running 12.84.01 or later version, run:

       ```bash
       ncn-w001# sh do_Redfish_BMC_Factory.sh